moby/moby/docs/sources/reference/commandline/cli.md

     $ sudo docker
       Usage: docker [OPTIONS] COMMAND [arg...]
-        -H=[unix:///var/run/docker.sock]: tcp://[host]:port to bind/connect to or unix://[/path/to/socket] to use.
-When host=[127.0.0.1] is omitted for tcp or path=[/var/run/docker.sock] is omitted for unix sockets, default values are used.
+        -H, --host=[]: The socket(s) to bind to in daemon mode, specified using one or more tcp://host:port, unix:///path/to/socket, fd://* or fd://socketfd.

       A self-sufficient runtime for linux containers.